 Motor tics can be simple or complex.
-Simple motor tics involve only one muscle group.
-They can be embarrassing or painful (such as jaw snapping).
-Simple motor tics include:
+Simple motor tics involve only one muscle group or body part.
+They usually are not harmful, but can be embarrassing or painful.

 - Quick eye blinks or eye jerks

 - Tongue movements, including sticking out the tongue

 - Head twitches or head jerks